GooTechnologies/learn/tutorials/create/introduction-tutorial/index.md

 ![](84.jpg)

-You've now entered the state machine editor
+You've now created a state machine and opened the state machine editor

-## Step 9:  Creating the the vertical movement p1
+## Step 9:  Creating the vertical movement

 **1.** On the left side of the screen, unfold *Details*